[UPDATED] Mother of beheaded toddler says suspect was never violent - Trinidad and Tobago Newsday

 "The police told me don't come back here until allyuh settle that (dispute)...
 I was denied access to the child almost four years."

-Meanwhile, the TT Council of Evangelical Churches condemned the murder and expressed “profound shame and horror at the barbarity inflicted upon this innocent child.”
+Meanwhile, the Trinidad and Tobago Council of Evangelical Churches condemned the murder and expressed “profound shame and horror at the barbarity inflicted upon this innocent child.”

-It said, in a media release, that the death of Lallitte, along with Crystal Harricharan who was shot repeatedly as she sat in her vehicle in Vistabella on Tuesday morning, has deeply shaken TT.
+It said, in a media release, that the death of Lallitte, along with Crystal Harricharan, who was shot repeatedly as she sat in her vehicle in Vistabella in the morning on April 9, has deeply shaken Trinidad and Tobago.

 The council called on church leaders to visit the communities affected by the murders and offer support in the area of counselling, prayer, or any other areas where assistance is needed.